 - The Great Art Quest - a Children & the Arts initiative brought Reading schoolchildren together with artists and storytellers to experiment both in the museum and in their schools.
 They responded to the museum’s Sense of Place exhibition producing their own sculpture, collaborative artworks and plays.

 - Reading Abbey Revealed - our major project to conserve, interpret and open up the Abbey Quarter.
+This has included our Abbey On Wheels outreach programme in Reading's neighbourhoods.

 If you have an idea for a project or a community case display please complete the proposal form below.